-

 Web-accessibility!
 We ensure that all the materials we produce and all methods of communication are accessible to all!
 There are so many great in-built features for accessibility in social media sites such as CCs and Alt-text that MUST be utilised!

-Your thoughts on Patchwork Hub:
+Your thoughts on Patchwork Hub

 We have had the privilege of engaging with Patchwork Hub on a number of occasions, they are at the forefront of driving forward the long overdue change required in the employment sector.
-Their team of passionate, dedicated individuals are the perfect demonstration of how we should be moving forward as a society for better inclusivity and adoption of accessible practices!

 Your motto